 As a graduate, you can connect with other alumni via University of Sydney Alumni networks.

 Many people seek to align themselves with an organisation that is committed to values common to their own.
-Indexes that rate organisational performance against a range of measures include Aon Hewitt Best Employers in Australia and New Zealand, Employer of Choice for Gender Equality, and the Corporate Responsibility Index.
+Indexes that rate organisational performance against a range of measures include Kincentrics Best Employers in the Asia Pacific and the Employer of Choice for Gender Equality.

 It’s never too early to develop a professional presence on social media.
 Set up a LinkedIn profile, connect online and follow potential employers of interest, and join relevant online forums and LinkedIn groups.